parthw/parthw.github.io/content/posts/diving-into-the-kernel-encounter-with-ebpf/index.md

 I remember the first time I ran this command.
 It was like entering a mysterious territory full of new possibilities.
 Seeing the "Hello, World!" output gave me the confidence to dig deeper.
 And I'm hooked.
 ## Upcoming post

 In my next post, I'll walk you through the steps of creating your first "Hello, World!" eBPF program, line by line.
-I'll also introduce some of the more exciting eBPF constructs, such as probes, and how to use them to write useful eBPF programs.
+I'll also introduce some of the more exciting eBPF constructs, such as maps, kernel probes and how to use them to write useful eBPF programs.

 Thanks for reading and stay tuned!